Magic Man (Jackson Wang album)

-Magic Man is the second studio album by Hong Kong recording artist Jackson Wang.
+Magic Man is the second studio album by Hong Kong rapper Jackson Wang.
 It was released on September 9, 2022, through Team Wang Records, 88rising and Warner Records.
 Debuting at number 5 in South Korea and number 15 in the United States, the album received positive reviews from critics, who complimented Wang's vocal experimentation and new sound.

 Background

 I think [Magic Man] is the ultimate form.
 Because I went through all this stuff around me, in every way possible...
 I've been through so much that people know about and some people don't know about.
 It's like fighting through but it's the different stages of fighting through and ultimately, I became this adjective of a feeling, this abstract image of 'Magic Man.' [...]
 I think a Magic Man to everybody is the ultimate form of yourself, of fighting through everything.
 Your loneliness, your sadness, your obstacles.
 You've just got to fight through that and be you.
 And then you're the Magic Man. [...]
 The message is that everyone goes through stuff, everyone has their own problems.
 Sometimes it's okay to say you're not okay.
 And you can solve it, you can conquer it, you can be the Magic Man, you will be that ultimate form of yourself.